Sabrinas Organizing

 How to Make a DIY Candle Holder

 We use chargers for parties in our home.
-They are fun to add a pop of color to the white plates we use.
-They get used often and when they do, they can easily be cracked.
+They are fun to add a pop of color to our white plates.
+They get used often, and they can easily be cracked when they do.
 Here’s a way to upcycle a cracked charger.
 You can make it into a DIY candle holder.
 Follow along and see how we upcycled this cracked charger.

 The picture below is what the cracked charger looked like.
 As you can see the crack went to the end of the rim and over a bit around the charger.
 I was able to glue it with a little hot glue to help it stay in place.